Homemade Stuffed Seitan Roast En Croute

 Step 4: Roll and steam the vegan roast.

-Prepare your steaming mechanism and lightly flour a clean counter and rolling pin with the wheat gluten.
 Place the seitan on the counter and roll it flat into a large rectangle.
 Line the stuffing along the longer side of the rectangle, about ½ inch from the edge.

-Use clean, dry hands to roll the seitan upwards over the stuffing and keep rolling upwards until there is no more seitan to roll.
 Pinch the seam and ends together to seal and roll it in tin foil.
 You want to roll it securely but not TOO tightly.
-If you don’t do tin foil, you can use cheesecloth.
+If you don’t do aluminum foil, you can use cheesecloth.

 Steam for 30 minutes and let it cool another 10 minutes before unwrapping it.